laudenberg/monitor/README.md

 ## `collect.sh`

 `collect.sh` is the workhorse for collecting data and invoking alerts when critical values are observed.
-You ususally don't need to specify arguments directly, because `cron.sh` builds its command line from `config.json`.
-It builds a line in the log file based on and in the order of arguments specified:
+You ususally don't need to specify arguments directly, because `cron.sh` builds its command line from `config.json`. `collect.sh` writes a line in the log file based on and in the order of arguments specified:

 * `-timestamp` adds a timestamp in seconds since epoch.
 * `-load` adds the one minute load average.